Natural Sciences, Technology and Environmental Studies

 • Department of Administration

-The school also includes the doctoral education area of Environmental Studies, External link.the SustainLab research center, and the research platform EcoJust External link..
+The school also includes the research area for doctoral education Environmental Studies, External link. the SustainLab research centre, and the research platform EcoJust External link..

 Contact us